ridgelines/fireball/README.md

 ## Overview
-Fireball is a micro web framework written in Go.
+Fireball is a web framework written in Go.
 Unlike many web frameworks written in Go, handlers in Fireball applications return objects instead instead of writing them directly to a http.ResponseWriter.
 This aims to make handlers feel more like "regular" Go functions and push some of the tediousness of the http layer away from business logic.